SillyTavern/SillyTavern-Docs/Extras/extensions/Blip.md

    - Or put file directly into: `\SillyTavern\public\assets\blip`.
    - Enable the checkbox to force to wait entire file is played before playing again if needed.

+# Remarks
+- Blip animation can only start when full message is received, don't use streaming mode.

 Thank you for following this guide!
 Your SillyTavern experience is now enriched with text animation and blip voices.